 As shown in the MORPC Title VI organization chart in Appendix F, the agency Executive Director, who is hired by the Commission, has overall responsibility for non-discrimination and implementation of the Title VI program.
-Directly reporting to the Executive Director on non-discrimination and civil rights issues is the Director of Public & Government Affairs who serves as the overall agency "Title VI Coordinator."
+Directly reporting to the Executive Director on non-discrimination and civil rights issues is the Communications and Engagement Director who serves as the overall agency "Title VI Coordinator."

-This person is the key contact person that has general responsibility over civil rights-related and nondiscrimination issues that may arise within the agency.
-The Director of Public and Government Affairs is responsible for Title VI as it relates to public outreach and Title VI notifications.
+This person is the key contact person that has general responsibility over civil rights-related and non-discrimination issues that may arise within the agency.
+Communications and Engagement Director is responsible for Title VI as it relates to public outreach and Title VI notifications.

-The other key staff member related to Title VI, who also reports directly to the Executive Director, is the Chief of Staff and Director of Operations.
-The Chief of Staff is responsible for helping to make sure the agency meets Title VI requirements in purchasing and in professional service or other contracts.
+The other key staff member related to Title VI, who also reports directly to the Executive Director, is the Diversity, Inclusion and Engagement Officer.
+The Diversity Officer is responsible for helping to make sure the agency meets Title VI requirements in purchasing and in professional service or other contracts.
 This person is also responsible for employment and hiring and for the agency's Equal Employment Opportunity reporting.